Cutting to the Common Core: Statistics and Probability for Grades 6-8

 - The extensive offerings in grade 7 – Random sampling, sampling distribution, measuring the difference of two centers in terms of a measure of variability, informal inference, and probability models;

-- The extension to bivariate data for categorical and numerical data and how statistics links to the mathematical topic of developing a line.
+- The extension to grade 8 bivariate data for categorical and numerical data and how statistics links to the mathematical topic of developing a line.

 Receive a copy of Bridging the Gap between Teaching Statistics and the Common Core State Standards, a publication of 20 statistics and probability activities for the middle grades as well as lots of resources including classroom-ready activities.

 Location: All summer sessions run from 8:30 am until 3:30 pm and are held on the campus of John Carroll University.

 Cost: The cost for the 3 day workshop and all materials is $150 per person.
 Lunch Included.
 Early registration is encouraged.

 Non-degree graduate credit (optional): 1 credit hour @ $160 per hour.
 More information on graduate credit will be offered on the first day of the course.